broadinstitute/depmap_omics/README.md

     - __RNA__ [Aggregate](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/RNA_aggregate)
 4. DepMap's workspace configurations are saved after each data release under `data/`.
 We recommend using configurations from the latest quarter.
 For example, if the latest release is `21Q4`, you should be able to find the configurations in `data/21Q4/RNAconfig/all_configs.json` and `data/21Q4/RNAconfig/all_configs.json` for RNA and WGS, respectively.
 5. Set up the right inputs and outpus for your workflows according to `inputs_[WORKFLOW_NAME].json` and `outputs_[WORKFLOW_NAME].json` files, which are under the same directory as `all_configs.json`.
-6. load your samples so that their bam and bam index google storage filepath get listed in the right data column to WGS_pipeline and RNA pipeline.
+6. Load your samples so that their bam and bam index google storage filepath get listed in the right data column to WGS_pipeline and RNA pipeline.
 7. Create a sample set with the set of samples you want to analyse.
 Make sure the name of this sample set on terra is the same as `SAMPLESETNAME` in `config_prod.py`.

 Once this is done, you can launch your jupyter notebook server and run the `*_CCLE` jupyter notebooks corresponding to our RNA pipeline and WGS pipeline (older versions for WES (CN and mutations are available in a previous commit labelled 20Q4)).